Volkswagen ID.4 review: performance, motor & drive

 There are two regenerative braking settings to choose from.
 The normal mode has very little braking action when you lift off the throttle, which is like driving a petrol or diesel car.
 The more aggressive mode adds extra range quicker, but it’s not able to fully stop the car like in, for example, a Nissan Leaf.

 Volkswagen ID.4 0-62mph, top speed and acceleration

-With 201bhp and 310Nm of torque instantly available from the electric motor in the ID.4, it’s as punchy as you would expect from a standstill, just like all electric cars.
+With 201bhp and 310Nm of torque instantly available from the electric motor in the Pro Performance version of the ID.4, it’s as punchy as you would expect from a standstill, just like all electric cars.
 Yet we felt it doesn’t quite feel as fast as it might seem given those impressive figures.

 In This Review

 - 1VerdictVolkswagen’s first electric SUV is modern, spacious and good to drive, but it’s let down by a lacklustre interior